GODrums/BetterFloat/README.md

 npm start
 ```

-In case of a runtime error, delete the follow line located at the end of the code from your compiled `dist/content-script.js` file:
+In case of a runtime error, delete the following line located at the end of the code from your compiled `dist/content-script.js` file:

 ```js
 export {};